Click here to listen to a reading of this blog:

 I did however not bring enough of my contraceptive pill with me – the progesterone only pill – but I was luckily able to buy it over the counter from a pharmacy there, which was so easy.
 I just made sure the ingredients matched the one I usually take and I was fine.
 I luckily dodged any chance of a period whilst away and my body finally seems to be settling on this pill so I’m glad that didn’t get messed up.

-Friends told me that my skin would get better from the sunshine, but despite leaving it uncovered (no make up) during most days, it only got worse whilst there.
+Friends told me that my skin would get better from the sunshine, but despite leaving it uncovered (no make up) during most days, the acne only got worse whilst there.
 I broke out in quite a bit of cystic acne and it wasn’t until I returned home that it started clearing up and getting much better.
 Maybe it was the water there?